Lumbar Decompression Surgery

 Laminectomy is removal of posterior arch of vertebral ring.
-Laminectomy is done to achieve a more thorough decompression of the spinal cord.
-It is a traditional form of lumbar decompression, which is useful in certain type of spinal canal stenosis.
+Lumbar laminectomy decompression surgery is done to achieve a more thorough decompression of the spinal cord.
+It is a traditional form of lumbar decompression surgery, which is useful in certain type of spinal canal stenosis.

 Lumbar laminectomy is done in cases with severe lumbar spinal canal stenosis.
 An MRI diagnosis of lumbar spinal stenosis and significant symptoms of spinal stenosis are must to decide about this procedure.
 Following are absolute indication for a laminectomy surgery: